kubernetes/kubernetes/docs/proposals/network-policy.md

 objects (of which there can be multiple in a single namespace).
 Pods selected by one or more NetworkPolicy objects should allow any incoming connections that match any ingress rule on those NetworkPolicy objects, per the network plugin’s capabilities.

+For a namespace with egress isolation, connections from pods in that namespace (to any destination) are prevented.
+The user needs a way to explicitly declare which connections are allowed from pods of that namespace.

 NetworkPolicy objects and the above namespace isolation both act on _connections_ rather than individual packets.
 That is to say that if traffic from pod A to pod B is allowed by the configured policy, then the return packets for that connection from B -> A are also allowed, even if the policy in place would not allow B to initiate a connection to A.  NetworkPolicy objects act on a broad definition of _connection_ which includes both TCP and UDP streams.
 If new network policy is applied that would block an existing connection between two endpoints, the enforcer of policy